Landscape (magazine)

 Landscape was a magazine of human geography founded by J.B.
 Jackson in 1951 and published three times a year in Berkeley, California until 1999.

+History

 The magazine's original subtitle was "Human Geography of the Southwest"; this was later dropped.

 The first five issues consisted largely of Jackson's own essays.
 Jackson was the magazine's publisher and editor until 1968.
 Publication was suspended from 1971–1974.